University of Tulsa College logo

 Where Future-Ready Nurses Come to Learn

-At TU, you'll receive one-on-one support from our accomplished faculty, who take the time to understand your goals and set you on the right course to achieve them.
-You'll learn the clinical knowledge necessary to deliver effective care as well as soft skills — such as communication, critical thinking, and self-care — that make for well-rounded nurses.
+You’ll receive one-on-one support from our accomplished faculty, who take the time to understand your goals and set you on the right course to achieve them.
+You’ll learn the clinical knowledge necessary to deliver effective care as well as soft skills — such as communication, critical thinking, and self-care — that make for well-rounded nurses.

-TU graduates are eager to advance the social good and have the clinical knowledge necessary to make an impact.
-You're what nursing needs.
-We're what you need to get there.
+You’re what nursing needs.
+We’re what you need to get there.

 Earn Your Accelerated Online BSN at TU